hbomb79/digital_website/HexSlide Readme.md

 	}
 })

-The above code will turn any img tags with data-slideshow-src into a hexslide slideshow.
+The above code will turn any img tags with data-slideshow-src into a hexslide slide-show.

 The image will change over 1 second every 5 seconds.
 The container has a background color of black and a display of inline-block.
 The container also has a class of center-image

-When the plugin has finished, "Done!" will be output to the console and any Javascript listening for a window resize, will fire incase the size of the img (slideshow) has changed.
+When the plugin has finished, "Done!" will be output to the console and any Javascript listening for a window resize, will fire in case the size of the img (slideshow) has changed.

 ### Step 3